Equal Access: Universal Design of Physical Spaces

 - Are mirrors, sinks, and towel dispensers located so they are usable by individuals with a wide range of body sizes from standing or seated positions?

-- In classrooms, are furniture and fixtures adjustable in height and allow for flexible arrangements of different learning activities and student groupings?
+- Are work surfaces adjustable in height and do they allow flexible arrangements for different learning activities and student groupings?

 Information Resources and Technology

-- Do publications allow access from standing and seated positions?
+- Are publications positioned to allow access from seated and standing positions?

 - Are directional and information kiosks reachable from standing and seated positions?